Polychlorotrifluoroethylene: Applications

 Due to its chemical stability, it acts as a protective barrier against chemicals.
 It is used as a coating and prefabricated liner for chemical applications.
 PCTFE is also used for laminating other polymers like PVC, polypropylene, PETG, APET etc. It is also used in tubes, valves, chemical tank liners, O-rings, seals and gaskets.

 PCTFE is used to protect sensitive electronic components because of its excellent electrical resistance and water repulsion.
 Other uses include flexible printed circuits and insulation of wires and cables.

 Low-molecular-weight PCTFE waxes, oils and greases find their application as inert sealants and lubricants.
 They are also used as gyroscope flotation fluids and plasticizers for thermoplastics.

 PCTFE is used for cryogenic seals and components.
 The cryogenic and liquid gas sector uses mainly PCTFE seals as this material has low gas absorption and good resistance to temperatures below -200 °C.

+PCTFE is among the fluoropolymers used as sealing materials for liquid-oxygen systems, and PCTFE valve seats are used in oxygen regulators.